evevision/evevision/README.md

 Download the repo by cloning it or getting the ZIP and extracting it to a local directory of your choice.

-#### Packaged Executable
+#### Generate Packaged Executable
 Run `yarn package` and a packaged executable will be output to `release/EveVision VERSION.exe`.

 All components will be built to ensure the latest code is packaged.
-To quickly repackage the app without running any builds, use `yarn package-no-build` instead.
+To quickly repackage the app without running any builds, use `yarn package-skip-build` instead.

 #### Development Mode
 Simply run `yarn dev`

 All components will be built beforehand to ensure the latest code is running.
 To quickly start development mode without running any builds, run `yarn dev-skip-build` instead.
 Hot-reloading will be enabled so you can see your changes inside EVE in real time.

+#### Production Mode
+To build and run EveVision but without packaging it into an EXE, simply run `yarn start`.
+To quickly run the app without running any builds, use `yarn start-skip-build` instead.

 #### Making changes to C++
 If you make any changes to the C++, you need to know a few things: